 - Bust – Measure over the fullest part of bust.

 - Waist – Measure around the natural waist indentation.
 To find your natural waist, tie the ribbon or elastic around your waist.
 Walk and twist around.
 This “belt” will fall naturally into your waist.

 - Underarm to Waist – With your arm relaxed at your side, measure from the armpit to the waist.
 You can locate the level of your armpit by placing a ruler horizontally under your arm.
 NOTE: The side seam on a tutu bodice generally starts 1-2 inches down from the armpit.
 If you are choosing a standard size tutu bodice, use this “Underarm to Waist” measurement help you select the correct side seam length.

 - Back-Waist Length – Measure from the prominent bone at the base of the neck, down the spine to the bottom edge of the waist ribbon.

 - Basque Depth – This is the distance from your waist to the bottom of the tutu basque (see diagram).
-Choose 3 inches, 4 inches or 5 inches.
+Choose 3 inches (Petite) or 4 inches (Regular).
 Keep in mind that a basque that is too long will ride up and bag and may hinder your ability to fully move your leg.

 - High Hip – After choosing your basque depth, tie a second ribbon or elastic at this level.
 Measure this circumference.